Akhmami/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

     <button
         type="button"
         x-data="toggleComponent({
-            // you can use $wire object here instead of manually finding the compoonent usind the id, but based on my experiece it breaks up under nested blade component and this the most stable way I have work with.
+            // You can use $wire object here instead of manually finding the component using the id, but based on my experience it breaks under nested Blade components and this is the most stable way I have worked with.
             livewire: @js($livewireId) ? window.Livewire.find(@js($livewireId)) : null,
             model: @js($model),
             isLive: @js($isLive),